 In arriving at the figures disclosed in the financial statements there are many areas where judgement is needed.
 These are outlined in the critical accounting estimates and judgements in the accounting policies to the annual financial statements.
-The Audit and Risk Committee has looked at the quantum of the assets and liabilities on the statements of financial position and other items that require significant judgement and decided to note the following:
+The Audit and Risk Committee has looked at the quantum of the assets and liabilities on the statements of financial position and other items that require significant judgement and decided that no judgements are required.